7 Home Seller Mistakes To Avoid When Choosing A Real Estate Agent

 Why not ask the real estate agent details of the current listings he’s working on and ask him whether you can call or email a few of those clients?
 You will very quickly find out how these recent clients rate the real estate agent’s professionalism and services throughout the property selling process.

-Mistake 7: Choosing To Work With A Part-Time Real Estate Agent
+Mistake 7: Choosing a Real Estate Agent Who’s Working Part-Time

 Why do you think there’s such a high turnover of real estate agents.
 Any 3rd party might look at their local real estate agent and believe he’s got a cushy life, driving around town all day with these buyers, doing a couple of seller presentations and signing the big sales contracts.